Jonathan-Browning/Rician-Fading-Python/README.md

 # Rician-Fading-Python

 The Rician fading model implemented in python.
+Plots the theoretical and simulated, envelope and phase porbability density functions (PDFs)

 The Rician fading model describes the small-scale fading ocurring between and transmitter and receiver antenna pair, where a scattered and dominant signal components exist.
 A special case of this model is Rayleigh fading, when only a scattered signal component exists.
 This is represented by K = 0.